-Mr. King is a partner in the Investment Funds Group in the San Francisco office of Kirkland & Ellis LLP.
-Primarily advising sponsors in private fund formation across a broad range of fund strategies, including buyout, real asset, growth equity and venture capital, David also counsels clients through complex business transactions, such as sell side minority investments, portfolio sales and firm & fund restructurings.
-He further advises clients in relation to their ongoing operations and management, guiding investment strategies and new product development, executive spin-outs and dispute mitigation.
+David D. King, a partner in the Investment Funds Group in the Bay Area office of Kirkland & Ellis LLP, primarily represents sponsors in private fund formation across a broad range of strategies, including buyout, real asset, hedge, growth equity and venture capital.
+David also counsels investment advisers through complex business transactions, such as sell side minority investments, portfolio sales, spin-outs, firm & fund restructurings, and provides ongoing advice on operations and management.

 Speaker, 17th Annual International Conference on Private Investment Funds, International Bar Association (March 2016)